Texas Education Agency: State Board of Education

+As such, every two years, about half of the SBOE is on the ballot.

 The board devises policies and sets academic standards for Texas public schools, and oversees the state Permanent School Fund and selects textbooks to be used in Texas schools.

 Since 2011, the board can still recommend textbooks, but public school districts can order their own books and materials even if their selections are not on the state-approved list.
 So far, most districts have continued to follow the state-endorsed textbooks, but that trend is expected to change in the next two years as the districts become more cognizant of their available options.
 Thomas Ratliff, a moderate Republican and the son of former Lieutenant Governor Bill Ratliff of Mount Pleasant, in 2010 unseated the Bryan dentist Don McLeroy, a former education board chairman who was the leader of the conservative bloc.
 Ratliff said in 2013 that the board is "far different" in political complexion that it was in 2010.
-Though the Republicans hold 9 of the 15 seats, social conservatives are no longer in the majority.

-After redistricting in 2021, all 15 seats will be up for re-election in 2022.
-Seven members will be randomly chosen to serve a two-year term to return to the previous staggered format.
+In 2022, the GOP captured an additional seat, bringing their total to 10 of the 15-member board.
+Many are social conservatives, campaigning against critical race theory and gender identity lessons.

 Regions

-To serve the large number of individual school districts and charter schools in Texas, TEA is divided into 20 regions, each containing an educational service center (sometimes called regional service center).
+To serve the large number of independent school districts and charter schools in Texas, TEA is divided into 20 regions, each containing an Education Service Center (ESC, sometimes called regional service center or regional education service center).

+Under Chapter 8 of the Texas Education Code, ESCs perform the following tasks on behalf of TEA: